Skip to main content

 The "Bot (beta)" filter allows you to specify whether to include or exclude bot accounts.

-• Items marked with "(beta)" are automatically determined and estimated by AI using SocialDog's proprietary algorithms.
-As this is an automated determination by machine, the results may sometimes be inaccurate.
+• Items marked with "(beta)" are automatically determined and estimated by AI, which has been trained using SocialDog's unique algorithms.
+As this is an automated judgment by machine, the results may sometimes be incorrect.

 Excluding Adult Accounts

-The "Adult" filter allows you to specify the filter strength (how frequently adult content is posted).
+The "Adult" filter allows you to specify the filter strength (how much adult content is present).

 In Advanced Filters, you can set the following items: